independent opposition logo

 Red Rum Trance graphic

-Musical genres bastardized in order of dominance are: Experimental, Industrial, Ambient, Tribal, Jazz, Oriental Folk, and Noise.
-The main instruments appearing on the album in order of dominance are: electric guitar and bass, fretless guitar and bass, classical guitar, synthesizer, acoustic and electric drums.
-It consists of 16 instrumental tracks and 1 spoken word (lyrics below).
-Total playing time of 49 minutes.
-Published in 1998.
+Experimental music bastardizing genres of Industrial, Ambient, Tribal, Jazz, Oriental Folk, and Noise.
+The main instruments used are electric guitar and bass, fretless guitar and bass, classical guitar, synthesizer, acoustic and electric drums.
+This music is recommended for fans of literary work by:

 • Rod Serling (The Twilight Zone)